arthexis/sigils/README.rst

 interpolation, ambient execution context, built-in transformation tools, and a command-line interface.

+The maintained PyPI distribution is named ``gway-sigils``.
+The Python package and command-line interface remain named ``sigils``, so existing imports and runtime usage are unchanged.

 Any Python object can be provided as explicit context, including nested dictionaries, lists, and functions.
 Sigils supports Python 3.11 and newer and uses the standard-library ``tomllib`` module for TOML support.